SPAC3TRUK/OVERNOTE/README.md

 🌍 Sometimes on OVERNOTE we will give you suggestions to protect our planet.
 You can turn off suggestions at any time, but remember: a small gesture can make a big difference for you and future generations.
 Join us and make sustainability part of your daily routine! 🌱

 📧 Do you have any questions or suggestions?
 Leave us a comment on the store, we’re here to help!
 You can also contact us by email: [mosci.software@gmail.com](mailto:mosci.software@gmail.com).

+🌙  This app supports both light and dark mode, and will automatically change according to the theme currently set on your phone. ☀️

 ---